 Police Car Auctions Explained

-If you’re in a pinch and need a really good deal on your next car, it may be an idea to head on over to your nearest police car auction.
+If you’re in a pinch and need a really good deal on your next car, it may be an idea to head on over to some police car auctions.
+These auctions happen to be open to the public.
 From time to time, the police service hosts auctions of confiscated goods – including cars – that cannot be returned to their original owners.

 Don’t fret!
 One might assume that these cars belonged to drug dealers or murderers, but that’s not actually the case.
-There could be many reasons why these cars were confiscated and they are not necessarily full of bullet holes!
+Just as it is with Mannheim Auto Auctions, there could be many reasons why these cars were confiscated and they are not necessarily full of bullet holes!
 That means that you might just score a great deal on a sweet new ride!

 Where are Police Car Auctions Held?